irahrosete/toy_app/README.md

 $ rails server
 ```

-For more information, see the [*Ruby on Rails Tutorial:
+For more information, see the [Ruby on Rails Tutorial:
-Learn Web Development with Rails*](https://www.railstutorial.org/)
+Learn Web Development with Rails](https://www.railstutorial.org/)
 (6th Edition)

 ## Tests
 This app is built using Test-Driven Development.
 The tests have been automated using Minitest to test for the controllers, the models and overall integration.
 Guard is used to automatically run the tests.

 ## Deployment
 This app is continuously deployed using the Heroku server.
-Find the live site at
+Find the live site at [Toy App](https://ror-mytoyapp.herokuapp.com/).